 The Australian Centre for Community Services Research at Flinders University conducted a research project on the program as part of investigating primary prevention programs across South Australia and the Northern Territory.

-The PAFC engage directly with men and boys to start important conversations and work towards challenging entrenched attitudes that can contribute to gender-based violence;
+- The PAFC engage directly with men and boys to start important conversations and work towards challenging entrenched attitudes that can contribute to gender-based violence.

-The PAFC work with men and boys to become allies to support meaningful social change;
+- The PAFC work with men and boys to become allies to support meaningful social change.

-It was identified that sport and sporting role models play an integral part with connecting with communities and schools;
+- It was identified that sport and sporting role models play an integral part with connecting with communities and schools.

-It recognised the importance of working within communities and schools;
+- It recognised the importance of working within communities and schools.

-The PAFC successfully introduced positive bystander models with some early indicators of positive outcomes; and
+- The PAFC successfully introduced positive bystander models with some early indicators of positive outcomes; and

-The PAFC Identify and work with community and student members to become leaders of social change.
+- The PAFC Identify and work with community and student members to become leaders of social change.

-In an emergency contact 000
+In an emergency call 000